adhocteam/ca-alert/README.md

 #### Notes

-LEANNA
+This is not applicable to this project.

 ### Assign one leader and hold that person accountable
 - [x] A product owner has been identified
 - [x] All stakeholders agree that the product owner has the authority to assign tasks and make decisions about features and technical implementation details
 - [x] The product owner has a product management background with technical experience to assess alternatives and weigh tradeoffs
-- [ ] The product owner has a work plan that includes budget estimates and identifies funding sources
+- [ ] The product owner has a work plan that includes budget estimates and identifies funding sources *NA*
-- [ ] The product owner has a strong relationship with the contracting officer
+- [ ] The product owner has a strong relationship with the contracting officer *NA*

 #### Notes